cenima-ibama/indicar_tools/README.md

 #### Commands:

+**Process**: creates RGB, NDVI and a polygon containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.

+    indicar process path

+`path` is the path for a compressed file containing the landsat imagery.

-RGB: creates only a RGB image, using the bands 6, 5 and 4.
+**RGB**: creates only a RGB image, using the bands 6, 5 and 4.
 This RGB gives emphasys on the areas without vegetation.

     indicar process --rgb path

-NDVI: creates only a NDVI image.
+**NDVI**: creates only a NDVI image.
 Where there are clouds or cirrus, the pixel value will be 0.

     indicar process --ndvi path

-Process: creates RGB, NDVI and a polygon containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.
+**Set Directory**: by default, indicar-tools will save the processed images in a folder named 'landsat' on your home dir, but you can set an alternative directory using the `--dir` parameter.

-    indicar process path
+    indicar process path --dir directory_path

-path is the path for a compressed file containing the landsat imagery.

-#### Configuration

-Edit the file `settings.py` to define the folder where you want to save the processed images and a path to use as temporary processing folder.

 #### Requirements